 A source of the infection can be an executable file on the server or a plugin/script.
 An executable file may modify the code of the website.
 A plugin/theme/script may have dangerous code.
 If you’re using shared hosting, the best thing you can do upon finding malware on your website is to contact the host.
 Many shared hosting firms offer virus removal service.
 The company’s executives will remove the infection for you on request.
 If the host doesn’t offer this service, you’ll have to fix the issue manually.
 In the below paragraph, I’ve shared something that an employee of a malware removal service provider might do.

 In case you’re using unmanaged VPS hosting or you’ve sudo/root access, use ClamAV.
 ClamAV is a free and open-source command-line antivirus application.
 ClamAV, like other virus scanners, takes some time to scan all files on the server.
-Once you find the virus infected files (non-system files), replace it with a cleaner one or delete it.
+Once you find the virus-infected files (non-system files), replace them with a cleaner one or delete them.
 If ClamAV doesn’t find a malicious executable file, you should deactivate all plugins/modules or remove the scripts you’ve recently added and test the pages again with the above tools after activating plugins/enable scripts one by one.
 If one of the system files is infected, you might have to re-install the OS and re-deploy the website or replace the file with its exact copy.

-Conclusion: To make sure that you find the issue before the damage is done to your site, scan your website on a regular basis with the website malware scanner tools I’ve shared above.
+Final thoughts: To make sure that you find the issue before the damage is done to your site, scan your website on a regular basis with the website malware scanner tools I’ve shared above.
 The tools will scan your website for security issues in real-time.

 Also see: WordPress security tips